jncrocks/deAI/README.md

 <h2>deAI</h2>
-Removes AI Elements on YouTube and Google
+A content filter list that removes AI Elements on YouTube and Google.

 <h3>How to install?</h3>